sapachev/error-pages/README.md

 The installation steps are following:
 1. Download the [package](https://sapachev.github.io/error-pages/#precompiled-packages) and extract the files and follow to the `dist` directory
 2. Copy static HTML files and the `@assets` directory to the new `/usr/share/nginx/html/error-pages/` directory of your server
-3. Copy the `nginx-error-pages.conf` file to the existing `/etc/nginx/snippets/` directory and apply this snippet to your web server configuration using the following line: `include /etc/nginx/snippets/nginx-error-pages.conf;` (for detailed information, refer to the "[Server Configurations](#server-configurations)" section)
+3. Copy the `nginx-error-pages.conf` file to the existing `/etc/nginx/snippets/` directory and apply this snippet to your web server configuration using the following line: `include /etc/nginx/snippets/nginx-error-pages.conf;` (for detailed information, refer to the [Server Configurations](#server-configurations) section)

 ## Basic Usage